 We both kept a journal and took lots of pictures.
 Since this trip in 2015, I have taken my two ten-year-old granddaughters on a Grand Canyon adventure with Roads Scholar too.
 I’ll write about this amazing trip another time.

 Thank you, Mom!
-I’m pretty lucky that my girls have a grandmother that devotes her love of life, travel and adventure with them!
+I’m pretty lucky that my girls have a grandmother that shares her love of life, travel and adventure with them!
 I will convince her to write a post about that trip to the Grand Canyon with my oldest sometime soon – so check back here!
 We’ve also got a train trip, an International trip and an epic road trip Travel Tales interview slated for the next couple months.

 P.S. – Have you taken a trip with your kids that you’d like to share?
 Are you interested in sharing your experience with us?
 Let me know!
 We love to be inspired to travel and take new adventures and share others adventures too!
 Also, please share this with friends and family and encourage them to reach out!